 Choose the Right Messengers

-Remember that although your firm’s lawyers handling the matter are media sources, but at the end of the day, they are still lawyers.
-So be sure to provide them with the right talking points, and train them on media handling and management.
+Remember that although your firm’s lawyers handling the matter are media sources, but they are still lawyers at the end of the day.
+So be sure to provide them with the right talking points and train them on media handling and management.

 Don’t Stop Training

 Be sure to make media management training a part of your firm’s CLE program.
-Revisit PR strategies, tips and execution plan on a bi-yearly basis, especially with the law firm Partners and stakeholders who are the frequent face representing your firm in the media.
+Revisit PR strategies, tips and execution plan bi-yearly, especially with the law firm Partners and stakeholders who frequently represent your firm in the media.

-Public relations strategy and management for any law firm should be handled exclusively by experienced and efficient PR professionals.
+Public relations strategy and management for any law firm should be handled exclusively by experienced and efficient PR firms for legal firms or PR for law firm professionals.
 Whether they are in-house PR managers or external PR consultants, it is key that they understand the firm’s ethos and pathos and are on top of their game when communicating any message related to the firm and its clients.

-If the firm has already hired an in-house PR professional, it is important to realize that their role may be a part of the larger branding and positioning team and may have responsibilities beyond their core function.
+If the firm has already hired an in-house PR professional to handle PR for law firm, it is important to realize that their role may be a part of the larger branding and positioning team and may have responsibilities beyond their core function.
 But, since they usually have the advantage of being close to the firm’s management, an in-house professional may have a broader understanding of the firm’s DNA, opportunities and challenges.
-In such cases, an external consultant can rely on the in-house professional to be the eyes and ears of the inner workings of the firm, help find potential stories and keep us updated on news that develops at the firm.
+In such cases, an external consultant can rely on the in-house professional to be the eyes and ears of the inner workings of the firm, help find potential stories, and keep us updated on news that develops at the firms.
 Communication is important because both parties are working to achieve a mutual goal.

 An external consultant’s role is all about relationships and striving to be an extension of the firm’s business.
 A collaborative approach between the firm and the external consultant can help produce and execute new ideas and yield results in a cost-effective manner.